Spyderdreams/CyberSecureWebpage/readme.txt

 Assignment 12.1: Final Project - HTML & CSS

 Description:
-This homepage template for CyberSecure introduces users to basic cybersecurity practices.
-The HTML documents (index.html, guides.html, resources.html) clearly define sections such as the header, navigation, main content, sidebar, and footer, providing easy navigation and a user-friendly interface.
-Each page includes online placeholder images for demonstration purposes.
+This website project for CyberSecure introduces users to basic cybersecurity practices.
+The site is built with semantic HTML5 and styled using a custom external CSS stylesheet (`style.css`).

+The HTML documents (`index.html`, `guides.html`, `resources.html`, `about.html`) clearly define the page structure with sections such as `<header>`, `<nav>`, `<main>`, `<section>`, `<aside>`, and `<footer>` to provide easy navigation and a user-friendly interface.

-CSS styling (styles.css) includes a modern, responsive layout, readable typography, and a color scheme emphasizing professionalism and clarity.
-It employs CSS Grid for content alignment, adding a professional touch to the design.
+The CSS styling in `style.css` creates a modern, responsive, dark-themed layout.
+It uses CSS Grid and Flexbox for content alignment and media queries to ensure the design adapts to different screen sizes, providing a professional and clear user experience.

 Files included:
 - index.html
 - guides.html
 - resources.html
 - about.html
-- styles.css
+- style.css